Skip to content

 • Multi-Vendor Support - Control devices from 9+ vendors (Embrava, Kuando, Luxafor, ThingM, and more)

-• Multiple Connection Types - HID, Serial, and Bluetooth device support
+• Multiple Connection Types - HID and Serial device support

-• Rich Light Control - Colors, brightness, flash patterns, fade effects
+• Rich Light Control - Colors, brightness, flash patterns

-• Audio Capabilities - Sound playback and mute/unmute on supported devices
+• Audio Capabilities - Sound playback on Embrava Blynclight Plus devices

-• Input Detection - Button press handling on interactive devices
+• Input Detection - Button state on MuteMe and Luxafor Mute devices

-• Multi-LED Support - Control devices with 1-192 individual LEDs
+• Multi-LED Support - Control devices with 1-64+ individual LEDs (BlinkStick, Luxafor Flag)

-• Async Task Management - Built-in support for animations and effects
+• Async Task Management - Built-in support for periodic tasks and animations

 • Extensible Architecture - Easy to add support for new devices